 Cook apple halves (with the skin, core and seeds removed) in boiling water until easily pierced by a fork or cook apples in the oven until soft.
 From here, you can hand over the cooked apple half and let baby munch on it.
 You can also mash cooked apples to make applesauce and play with flavor enhancers by adding butter or yogurt for extra fat, aromatics like ginger, and spices like cardamom or cinnamon.
 If you’d like to serve raw apple at this age, play it safe: grate apple into a bowl that suctions to the table for baby to hand scoop from.

 At this age, continue to offer sections of cooked apple and consider serving raw apple rounds, about one centimeter thick with or without the skin.
 Babies often chew on the skin and spit it out, and while this seems like waste, building familiarity with skin can help encourage a child to eat fruit with the skin later in life.
-It also encourages the development of grinding skills with the newly popped molars in toddlerhood!
+It also encourages the development of grinding skills with the newly popped molars in toddlerhood.
 The act of chewing and spitting the skin also helps develop oral-motor skills.
 The apple round is an excellent shape for children who tend to overstuff as well, as it is nearly impossible to get an entire apple round in the mouth.
 If a piece is bitten off (remember, babies learning to bite is the goal!), the piece will either be large enough to be spit out or stimulate the tongue to move the apple to the side to further chew it, or will be a small piece that is nibbled from the edge.
 As always, if you are nervous, stick with cooked apple.

-When and if you think your child is ready, you can try offering whole apples, taking care to core and remove the seeds before serving (or removing the core before they get too close to the seeds.)
+When and if you think a child is ready, you can try offering whole apples, taking care to core and remove the seeds before serving (or removing the core before they get too close to the seeds.)
 Offering whole apples can actually be safer (as opposed to sections of raw apple that break off more easily) as toddlers can’t take as big of bites from a whole apple as they can from, say, a quartered apple.
-If your child is struggling with the skin, simply peel the apple, or peel it in “stripes” so that some skin is left on for exposure.
+If the child is struggling with the skin, simply peel the apple, or peel it in “stripes” so that some skin is left on for exposure.
 As always, stay within an arm’s reach during mealtime and refrain from offering apples in strollers or car seats.

-By age 2 most typically developing toddlers will be ready for sections of raw apple, such as a quarter piece.
-These large sections of apple can be riskier than a whole apple so wait until you observe your child to be ready.
+By age 2, most typically developing toddlers will be ready for sections of raw apple, such as a quarter piece.
+These large sections of apple can be riskier than a whole apple, so wait until you observe your child to be ready.
 As always, stay within an arm’s reach during mealtime and refrain from offering apples in strollers or car seats.

 How to cut an apple for babies 9 months+